 c) Top 20 verbs with top 8 related objects in EgoPlan-

-Bench candidate actions.
+Bench candidate action plans.

 @article{chen2023egoplan,

-title={EgoPlan-Bench: Benchmarking Egocentric Embodied Planning with Multimodal Large Language Models},
+title={EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning},

 author={Chen, Yi and Ge, Yuying and Ge, Yixiao and Ding, Mingyu and Li, Bohao and Wang, Rui and Xu, Ruifeng and Shan, Ying and Liu, Xihui},